tmplt/libircppclient/README.md

 [![Build Status](https://travis-ci.org/Tmplt/libircppclient.svg)](https://travis-ci.org/Tmplt/libircppclient)
 </center>

-A simple library for communication with IRC servers.
+A simple-to-use library for communication with IRC servers.

 Currently, the current implementation within a program using this library is a `struct` containing the following: